sql-machine-learning/elasticdl/elasticdl/README.md

 ## The Development Docker Image

 Development Docker image contains ElasticDL system code and processed demo data in RecordIO format.
 We first build the demo data image.
-This only need to be built once.
+This only needs to be built once.

 ```bash
 docker build \